-We recommend that you begin your housing search in Prati, a residential neighborhood located very close to our campus, well connected by public transit, and well-served with shopping, restaurants, etc. For those unfamiliar with the city, the Prati neighborhood is found just west of the Tiber River, and just northeast of Vatican city (please see the map below).
+Prati is a residential neighborhood located close to our campus, well connected by public transit, and well-served with shopping, restaurants, etc. For those unfamiliar with the city, the Prati neighborhood is found just west of the Tiber River, and just northeast of Vatican city (please see the map below).
 The neighborhood's two metro stations are Lepanto and Ottaviano, on the Metro A line.
+Compared to the historic center, you'll find more services here geared towards local residents (markets, supermarkets, bakers, butcher shops, produce shops, etc.).

-For easy reference, Temple University Rome is located along the Tiber River and on the Metro A line (Flaminio stop) at the address below:
+For easy reference, Temple University Rome is located adjacent to the Spanish Steps and on the Metro A line ("Spagna" stop) at the address below:

 Temple University Rome